Revenue Cycle Management Automation

 3. Set Clear Goals

-Define what success looks like—such as reducing A/R days by 20% or increasing clean claim rate by 30%.
+Define what success looks like—such as reducing A/R days by 20% or increasing the clean claim rate by 30%.
 Clear KPIs help measure progress.

 4. Select Automation Tools That Integrate With Your Systems